cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat -in sproteases_large.fasta -action +trim _\
  seq_n10 -output fasta_seq

-The arguments to trim include _seq_ .
-It means your sequences are provided unaligned.
+The argument n10 means you want to extract the 10 most informative sequences.
+The argument to trim include _seq_, it means your sequences are provided unaligned.
 If your sequences are already aligned, you do not need to provide this parameter.
 It is generaly more accurate to use unaligned sequences.

-The argument _n10 means you want to extract the 10 most informative sequences.
-If you would rather extract the 20% most informative sequences, use
+If you would rather extract a pourcentage than a number of sequences, for instance the 20% most informative sequences, use the argument N20:

 ::